Meteor-Community-Packages/meteor-autoform/README.md

 or show additional error-related elements if not.
 This should be rarely needed unless you have complex custom controls in your form.

+## Modifying the Form Object

+When the user submits an AutoForm, an object that contains all of the form data is automatically generated.
+If the submission action is insert or a method call, this is a normal document object.
+If the submission action is update, this is a mongo-style update object with `$set` and potentially `$unset` objects.
+In most cases, the object will be perfect for your needs.
+However, you might find that you want to modify the object in some way.
+For example, you might want to add the current user's ID to a document before it is inserted.
+To do this, you can define a function to be called after the form data is gathered into an object, but before the object is validated or submitted.

+### MyCollection2.beforeInsert

+You can set `MyCollection2.beforeInsert` equal to a function the takes the object to be inserted as its only argument and returns a modified copy of the object.
+Remember that whatever modifications you make must still pass SimpleSchema validation.

+### MyCollection2.beforeUpdate

+You can set `MyCollection2.beforeUpdate` equal to a function the takes the update object as its only argument and returns a modified copy of the object.
+Remember that whatever modifications you make must still pass SimpleSchema validation.
+Keep in mind that the object this function receives will have the `$set` and potentially `$unset` keys at the first level.

+### MyAutoForm.beforeMethod

+You can set `MyAutoForm.beforeMethod` equal to a function the takes the object that will be passed to a method as its first argument and the name of the method as its second argument.
+This function must return a modified copy of the object.
+Remember that whatever modifications you make must still pass SimpleSchema validation.

 ## Complex Controls

 If you need to have more complex form controls but still want to use an AutoForm, a good trick